Ak500k/termux-youtube-dl/README.md

-# How to Use and download youtube playlist/video :-
+# How to Use, and download youtube playlist/videos :-

-1) Open YouTube playlist/video
+1) Open YouTube playlist/videos
 2) Click on share button
 3) Now, select Termux